-CDPH Avian Influenza A (H7N9) Information Webpage
+CDPH Novel Influenza A (H5N1 and H7N9) Information Webpage

 Clinical Illness Criteria:

 · Recent travel (within ≤ 10 days of illness onset) to a country where human cases of H7N9 have been detected; OR

 · Recent close contact (within ≤ 10 days of illness onset) with a confirmed case of human infection with H7N9 virus.

 · History of working with a live novel influenza virus in a laboratory.